As Safe as Yesterday Is: Background

-As Safe as Yesterday Is features a blend of heavy blues, crushing rock, pastoral folk, and post-mod pop music.
+Songs

 Marriott contributed six songs to the album, one co-written with Frampton, who also contributed two solo efforts.
-The record opens with a cover version of Steppenwolf's "Desperation".
+The opening track is a cover version of Steppenwolf's "Desperation".
 The track "Growing Closer" was written by ex–Small Faces keyboardist Ian McLagan, who rehearsed with Humble Pie early on, before deciding to regroup with Small Faces bandmates Kenney Jones and Ronnie Lane as the Faces, joined by newcomers Rod Stewart and Ron Wood.

-The single-only track "Wrist Job" (the UK B-side of "Natural Born Bugie") is a reworking/completion of an unnamed backing track that Marriott originally wrote for the Small Faces, that was provisionally titled "The Pig's Trotters" by either the staff at Immediate Records or by future Small Faces archivists.
+The single-only track "Wrist Job" (the UK B-side of "Natural Born Bugie") is a reworking/completion of an unnamed backing track that Marriott originally wrote for the Small Faces, which was provisionally titled "The Pig's Trotters" by either the staff at Immediate Records or by future Small Faces archivists.
 It is thought to be one of the last tracks Marriott recorded with the Small Faces before leaving them in early 1969, and if finished it may have been intended for the band's abandoned fourth album.
 This original version of the track was not officially released until it appeared on the Small Faces' first complete Immediate recordings box set in 1995.
 Humble Pie's finished version of the track, now complete with lyrics, had long been rumoured to prominently feature Small Faces keyboardist Ian McLagan.
 In truth however, while McLagan is indeed known to have rehearsed with the new group at least once while considering his post-Small Faces options, the distinctive keyboard part on the Humble Pie recording is performed by Marriott himself.

-In addition, embryonic versions of both "Bang!" and "What You Will" from this album were recorded in French by singer Johnny Halliday in December 1968, with the Small Faces and Peter Frampton serving as Hallyday's backing group.
-Although now recognised as solely Marriott compositions, the Hallyday versions of "Bang!" and "What You Will" were recorded before the Small Faces' breakup in January 1969 and so there the music was credited to Marriott and Lane (as per the duo's publishing agreement that saw both credited no matter which of them actually composed a particular song).
+Embryonic versions of "Bang!" and "What You Will" were recorded in French by singer Johnny Hallyday in December 1968, with the Small Faces and Peter Frampton serving as Hallyday's backing group.
+Although now recognised as solely Marriott compositions, the Hallyday versions of "Bang!" and "What You Will" were recorded before the Small Faces' breakup in January 1969, and so there the music was credited to Marriott and Lane (as per the duo's publishing agreement that saw both credited no matter which of them actually composed a particular song).

-Mike Saunders (later a singer in punk band Angry Samoans) is credited with one of the first coinings of the term heavy metal as a subgenre in a 1970 review of As Safe as Yesterday Is for Rolling Stone, in which he wrote: "Here Humble Pie were a noisy, unmelodic, heavy metal-leaden shit-rock band, with the loud and noisy parts beyond doubt."